MHeuvel/kiosk-satellite/README.md

   <a href="assets/screenshots/remote.png"><img src="assets/screenshots/remote.png" alt="Remote Administration in Kiosk Satellite" width="650" /></a>
 </p>

+&bull; **Intercom:** Kiosks can call each other or broadcast to all kiosks at once using the [Intercom](https://kiosksatellite.com/docs/intercom/) feature.
+Kiosks are auto discovered in the local network.

 &bull; **Kiosk conveniences:** Use [hand gestures](https://kiosksatellite.com/docs/gestures/#show-fingers) to run Home Assistant actions or open a camera view by holding up fingers to the device camera.
 Set Kiosk Satellite as the [home launcher](https://kiosksatellite.com/docs/home-launcher/) on supported devices so the Home button returns to your dashboard.
 Arrange up to twelve live feeds in [camera views](https://kiosksatellite.com/docs/cameras/), with camera imports from Home Assistant or Go2RTC.

-Also built in: [PIN-protected kiosk mode](https://kiosksatellite.com/docs/kiosk/), [touch and clap gestures](https://kiosksatellite.com/docs/gestures/), [an intercom between kiosks](https://kiosksatellite.com/docs/intercom/), [DLNA media playback](https://kiosksatellite.com/docs/dlna/), [RTSP streaming](https://kiosksatellite.com/docs/camera/#rtsp-streaming), [Shizuku support](https://kiosksatellite.com/docs/shizuku/) and more!
+Also built in: [PIN-protected kiosk mode](https://kiosksatellite.com/docs/kiosk/), [touch and clap gestures](https://kiosksatellite.com/docs/gestures/), [DLNA media playback](https://kiosksatellite.com/docs/dlna/), [RTSP streaming](https://kiosksatellite.com/docs/camera/#rtsp-streaming), [Shizuku support](https://kiosksatellite.com/docs/shizuku/) and more!

 <p align="center">
   <a href="assets/screenshots/now-playing.png"><img src="assets/screenshots/now-playing.png" alt="Now Playing with album artwork and music controls" width="320" /></a>